mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 When the SvelteKit app loads it's going to initialize a client-side router that uses JavaScript and client-side rendering (CSR) but only does server-side rendering (SSR) when you visit the page for the first time or refresh it.

-To demonstrate this I'm going to go to any other route and from there I'm going to navigate to **Home** inside the browser which is going to use client-side navigation.
+To demonstrate this I'm going to go to any other route and from there I'm going to navigate to **home** inside the browser which is going to use client-side navigation.

 ```shell:terminal showLineNumbers
 📣 NEW REQUEST IS BEING MADE FROM /